powercore2000/Restore-Last-Suprise-As-Ambush-Theme/README.md

 # Last Suprise Battle Theme

 Swaps the cue id for the ambush theme to point to Last Suprise (300) and the Battle Theme now points to Takeover (907).
-This is a code change using signature signalling so it should be compatable with other BGM mods, and music swap/replacement mods like SereC's Phantom Over Royal mod.
+This is a code change using signature signaling  so it should be compatible with other BGM mods, and music swap/replacement mods like SereC's Phantom Over Royal mod.

 It is Unlikley that this mod supports the Gamepass version of the game.